chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/includes/README.md

 <dnn:Breadcrumb runat="server" />
 ```

-The `_preheader.inc` files is also where we add stylesheets and scripts using the [Client Resource Manager](http://www.dnnsoftware.com/wiki/client-resource-management-api).
+The `_preheader.ascx` files is also where we add stylesheets and scripts using the [Client Resource Manager](http://www.dnnsoftware.com/wiki/client-resource-management-api).

-*Note: Everything in this file should be code that is included inside the `<head>` tag, except for script files that are explicitly added to the bottom of the `<body>` tag via the ForceProvided property.*
+_Note: Everything in this file should be code that is included inside the `<head>` tag, except for script files that are explicitly added to the bottom of the `<body>` tag via the ForceProvided property._

 ### Header

-`_header.inc` contains the global header.
+`_header.ascx` contains the global header.
 This should generally be limited to code that appears inside the `<header>` tag.

 ### Footer

-`_footer.inc` contains the global footer.
+`_footer.ascx` contains the global footer.
 This should generally be limited to code that appears inside the `<footer>` tag.

-### Breadcrumb

-`_breadcrumb.inc` is for the breadcrumb section.

 ### Logo

-`_logo.inc` is useful when you need to implement SVG logos inline.
+`_logo.ascx` is useful when you need to implement SVG logos inline.

 #### Why inline?